Understanding the ins and outs of working with a listing agent is essential for a successful home selling experience.

 Usually, 2.5% will be paid to your listing agent’s brokerage and 2.5% to the buyer’s agent’s brokerage.

-Your agent gets a percentage of that 2.5% from the agency they work for.
+Your agent gets a portion of that 2.5% from the agency they work for.

 It’s not uncommon for an experienced listing agent to make around 90% of that amount.